hkpeaks/peaks-consolidation/README.md

 - Write HTML5 table with bootstrap 5 and send it through websocket to local browser.
 This apply to view your local giant files instantly e.g. > 100GB.
 - Pyeaks: Python for Peaks.
 Pyeaks covers some of the current Peaks functions and new functions.
 It will support “pip install Pyeaks”.
 If user downloads the Peaks runtime "DO" subsequently, Pyeaks can call most of the DO functions in your Python scripts.
 - Native data store which partitioning your table by a foldertree and support data amendment by distinct values.
-- Implement gRPC to support connection over the internet or different local machines.
+- Implement gRPC with websocket to support connection over the internet or different local machines.
 - Support read/write Parquet, JSON table and XLSX file formats.
 - Parallel query with SQL server.
 - New Peaks query functions (these were done in C# WebNameSQL except GroupBy virtual column):-